INFORMSJoC/2022.0004/README.md

 ## Running the pragram

- For the PECS problem,
+ ### Solving the PECS problem,
+Usage:
+./PBTSPECS   N   NumberOfRuns  TimeLimit where N is number of unit circles, NumberOfRuns is the number of times of running the PBTSPECS program.

- For the PESC problem,
+ ### Solving the PESC problem,
+Usage:
+./PBTSPECS   N   NumberOfRuns  TimeLimit where N is number of unit spheres, NumberOfRuns is the number of times of running the PBTSPESC program.